QuantEcon/lecture-python.myst/lectures/cass_koopmans_2.md

 to smooth consumption.

-Higher $\gamma$ means individuals prefer to smooth more resulting in slower adjustments to the steady state allocations.
+Higher $\gamma$ means individuals prefer to smooth more resulting in slower convergence to a  steady state allocation.

-Vice-versa for lower $\gamma$.
+Lower $\gamma$ means individuals prefer to smooth less, resulting in faster convergence  to a steady state allocation.

 ## Yield Curves and Hicks-Arrow Prices